tomlqc/about-quantum/source/reviews/kernels.rst

     `arXiv:1804.11326 <https://arxiv.org/abs/1804.11326>`_,
     `doi:10.1038/s41586-019-0980-2 <https://www.nature.com/articles/s41586-019-0980-2>`_.

-  - methods for data encoding
+  - Two methods of classification are presented:

+    - *Quantum variational classification:* a circuit implements the classification task directly i.e. generates the separating hyperplane.
+      The data itself as well as optimization parameters are used to parametrize the circuit.
+    - *Quantum kernel estimation:* the quantum circuit is used to implement the kernel, while the classification is performed using a classical SVM.

+  - The method for data encoding is described in detail and introduces a family of feature maps, whose overlap is conjectured to be hard to estimate on a classical computer.
-  - kernel based training is shown to find better or equally good quantum models than variational circuit training, using less quantum processing
+  - Kernel based training is shown to find better or equally good quantum models than variational circuit training, using less quantum processing.

 - | Schuld & Killoran, **Quantum machine learning in feature Hilbert spaces**, 2019,
     arXiv:1803.07128, doi:10.1103/PhysRevLett.122.040504.